 When did “We’re not last!” become something to be proud of?

-Unable to claim reliability in any absolute sense didn’t stop the Blue Oval flacks from drum beating.
+Unable to claim reliability in any absolute sense didn’t stop the Blue Oval flacks from beating their drums.
 Ford chose the comparative route by relating themselves to the brands that dominated the bottom half of the rankings.
 This is the marketing department’s way of avoiding the real issue, which is Ford’s reliability, according to these data, stinks.
 The honest story is that Ford is only microscopically not as bad as Dodge.
 But public relations people and publicists never cite real data unless it suits them.

 Expectations account for a lot of this apparent cognitive dissonance.
-Toyota sells a lot of low-priced, entry-level cars to younger people buying their first new car.
+Toyota sells a lot of low-priced entry-level cars to youngpeople buying their first new car.
 They’re gaga about the sound system and the new car smell.
 Mercedes-Benz buyers are typically older, wealthier and have bought other cars before.
 They have very high expectations and are put off by the slightest thing, much like the princess and the pea.

 What else did U.S. carmakers say?

 GM said it will use the magazine’s survey data to “better understand our performance and where we can improve.”
 Ford said they will review the ratings as they work to improve quality.

 What, they don’t have their own research?

 What kinds of research are GM and Ford paying their suppliers for if they don’t know about these problems until an independent organization publishes them?
 The most common kind sold today – the kind that makes them happy because it tells them what they want to hear rather than what they need to know.

 USSR Finishes in Second Place in Track Meet; USA Finishes One Spot Out of Last Place